phiphiphi31/SBT/README.md

 ## [Correlation-Aware Deep Tracking](https://arxiv.org/abs/2203.01666)

-### :star: Our paper is accepted by CVPR2022!

-### :star: This is the official reproduced version of our work ["Correlation-Aware Deep Tracking"](https://arxiv.org/abs/2203.01666).
+### :star: This is the official reproduced version of our work ["Correlation-Aware Deep Tracking"](https://arxiv.org/abs/2203.01666) in CVPR2022.

 ### :star: For an improved version [SuperSBT](https://arxiv.org/pdf/2401.12743), please go to this [github repository](https://github.com/phiphiphi31/SuperSBT) !